rackerlabs/docs-core-infra-user-guide/cloud-config/storage/cloud-block-storage-product-concepts/disk-storage.rst

   :kc-article:`Preparing Data Disks on Windows Cloud Servers <preparing-data-disks-on-windows-cloud-servers>`.

 ..
 TIP::
-   To make a backup copy of *data* disk, use:
+   To make a backup copy of a *data* disk, use one of the following services:

    * Cloud Backup for incremental backups, such as for disaster recovery